juancadile/PyETR-myfork/docs/index.md

 Welcome to the PyETR documentation!

-PyETR is a Python implementation of the Erotetic Theory of Reasoning (ETR) as presented in the book *Reason & Inquiry*, OUP 2023.
+PyETR (we like to pronounce it like "Peter") is a Python implementation of the Erotetic Theory of Reasoning (ETR) as presented in the book *Reason & Inquiry*, OUP 2023.

 From [the publisher](https://global.oup.com/academic/product/reason-and-inquiry-9780198823766?cc=gb&lang=en&#):

 !!! quote " "